 Bangkok Bank is one of Thailand’s largest and most popular banks.
-It tends to be somewhat of a more hi-so (high-society) bank, I think, as fees are often higher than at other banks for the same service.
+It tends to be somewhat of a more hi-so (high-society) institution, as fees are often higher than at other banks for the same service.

 Pluses to Having a Bank Account At Bangkok Bank:

 At all branches they have a system where you take a number and see a teller when your number is called.
 Much more convenient than my US bank, where I often chose the ‘wrong line’ and had to wait for a long time.

 Minuses To Having A Bank Account At Bangkok Bank

-3. Fees at Bangkok Bank are high for certain services.
-I have had to replace three ATM cards with Bangkok Bank in the last three years and have been charged 500 baht every time (approximately $14.70), which is very expensive for an ATM card.
+3. Fees are high for certain services.
+I have had to replace three ATM cards with them in the last three years and have been charged 500 baht every time (approximately $14.70), which is expensive for an ATM card.
 You can get one for free, but you must have a Thai work permit and you still have to come back a week later to pick it up as they won’t do it on the same day.

 4. If you have problems outside Thailand, it can be frustrating getting your problem fixed by phone.
-The last time I went to the US, my new Bangkok Bank ATM card didn’t work, even though they had assured me it would.
+The last time I went to the US, my new ATM card didn’t work, even though they had assured me it would.

 When I called Bangkok Bank, I was put on hold for more than 15 minutes, spoke to two people who didn’t speak much English and didn’t make much of an attempt to help me and then was told “Call back in two weeks”.